zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 `[cloudwok wok_id="YOUR_WOK_ID" show_uploads="False" show_downloads="True" show_form="True" show_powered_by_link="True"]`

+By default, a small "powered by" text-link to www.cloudwok.com is disabled.
+If you like our plug-in, we would appreciate it if you would enable the link via `[cloudwok wok_id="YOUR_WOK_ID" show_powered_by_link="True"]`.

 == Frequently Asked Questions ==

 So far no questions.
 Send us an e-mail if you have an issue: markus@cloudwok.com or a tweet @cloudwok.